Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

 \begin{theorem}[Rigid variety for $U(1)$] For the Maxwell theory as coupled to a Klein-Gordon scalar field in a simply-connected universe: given the physical content of two regions, for matter vanishing at the boundary but not in the bulk of the regions, the universal state is undetermined, resulting in a residual variety parametrized by an element of $U(1)$.
 Here the particular action of $U(1)$ is that which leaves the gauge fields, but not the matter fields, invariant. \end{theorem}

-The results discussed in this literature thus suggest that DES is indeed exhibited by the {\it global gauge transformations}, which transform a (sub)system as a whole, and act in particular on the boundary.\endnote{Hence the relation to edge modes, see e.g. \autocite{donnellyLocalSubsystemsGauge2016,carrozzaEdgeModesReference2022,rielloEdgeModesEdge2021}} The analogy is here with Galileo's ship, where a transformation that is made locally on the system (i.e.~the ship) does not change the physics inside the system, even though it does change the physical state with respect to an environment outside that boundary.
-The difficulty with the Higgs mechanism, however, is that one does not think of the universe as a true subsystem of anything.
-The boundaries of the universe are not ``real'' boundaries with another system outside, but asymptotic or conformal boundaries.
-The environment is then located ``at infinity".
-Therefore, physical gauge symmetries in this context are \textit{asymptotic symmetries}, which have been intensively studied in general relativity.\endnote{See \autocite{bondiGravitationalWavesGeneral1962,sachsAsymptoticSymmetriesGravitational1962,stromingerAsymptoticSymmetriesYangMills2014,henneauxAsymptoticSymmetriesElectromagnetism2018,henneauxAsymptoticStructureGravity2020}.
-For a philosophical discussion of this topic, see \autocite{haroInvisibilityDiffeomorphisms2017}.} In \autocite{borsboom} the global gauge group is shown to be the asymptotic symmetry group of Yang-Mills theory on a Cauchy surface.
+The results discussed in this literature thus suggest that DES is indeed exhibited by the {\it global gauge transformations}, which transform a subsystem and act in particular on the boundary.\endnote{Hence the relation to edge modes, see e.g. \autocite{donnellyLocalSubsystemsGauge2016,carrozzaEdgeModesReference2022,rielloEdgeModesEdge2021}} The analogy is here with Galileo's ship, where a transformation that is made locally on the system (i.e.~the ship) does not change the physics inside the system, even though it does change the physical state with respect to an environment outside that boundary.
+The difficulty with the Higgs mechanism, however, is that it is usually applied to the universe as a whole, and one does not imagine the universe to be a subsystem of anything.
+The boundaries of the universe are not finite boundaries delimiting the passage into an environment, but asymptotic or conformal boundaries.
+The environment is located ``at infinity".
+This means that boundary gauge symmetries in this context are \textit{asymptotic symmetries}, which have been intensively studied both for gravity as well as Yang-Mills theory.\endnote{See \autocite{bondiGravitationalWavesGeneral1962,sachsAsymptoticSymmetriesGravitational1962,stromingerAsymptoticSymmetriesYangMills2014,henneauxAsymptoticSymmetriesElectromagnetism2018,henneauxAsymptoticStructureGravity2020}.
+For a philosophical discussion of this topic in general relativity, see \autocite{haroInvisibilityDiffeomorphisms2017}.} In \autocite{borsboom} the global gauge group is shown to be the asymptotic symmetry group of Yang-Mills theory on a Cauchy surface.